Links

 This page lists some links you may find useful.
 While I can’t be held responsible for the content of links posted here, please do contact me if you experience any problems with any of the links – thanks.

-• Kieran Rose has a wealth of resources and offers an amazing programme called The Inside of Autism which I highly recommend if you are looking for excellent value, up to date, autism informed training that will challenge you and your current perceptions of the Autism narrative.
-I have repeated the course twice and I’m about to sign up for another year because I get so much out of it personally and professionally.
+• Kieran Rose offers a wealth of resources which I highly recommend if you are looking for excellent value, up to date, training that will challenge you and your current perceptions of the Autism narrative.

-• AT Autism are currently collaborating with Anna Freud to run the National Autism Trainer Programme (NATP) train the trainer programme commissioned by NHS England.
-It is absolutely the best autism training currently available and I don’t say that lightly.
-If you ever get offered a chance to attend it – do.
+• AT Autism collaborated with Anna Freud to run the National Autism Trainer Programme (NATP) train the trainer programme which was commissioned by NHS England and may still be offered by some health authorities – if you get offered a chance to attend it – do.

-• I also entirely support this position statement on Positive Behavioural Support for autistic people.
+• I entirely support this position statement on Positive Behavioural Support for autistic people.

 • The National Autistic Society are one of the largest autism charities in the UK.
 As such they offer a lot of information about autism and related conditions; occasionally they offer fully funded training courses.